Showing posts with label Shoot 'em ups - Other. Show all posts

 Swords, guns and flying a horse

-Satan has been a bad boy and turned the world on its head so it's our job to reverse his dastardly deeds before it's too late.
-Developed by Optimus Software for Gremlin, we are Percius and fly on the mythical horse, Pegasus.
-Our adventure is split into two parts: Firstly, a shoot 'em up which has us riding Pegasus and it flips into a platformer where Percius is free to unleash his wrath using a large sword (it flips between these two throughout).
+Satan has been a bad boy and turned the world on its head.
+It's our job to reverse his dastardly deeds before it's too late.
+Developed by Optimus Software for Gremlin, we are Percius and fly on the mythical horse Pegasus.
+Our adventure is split into two parts: a shooter with us riding Pegasus.
+And a platformer where Percius is free to unleash his wrath using a large sword (it flips between these two throughout).

-The shoot 'em up parts are quite good - just imagine something like R-Type, but on horseback, and you have the idea.
-The baddies appear in the expected patterns so bang on that fire button and collect the crystals that they leave behind.
-These enhance weaponry and there are lots of power-ups that help brighten up this dull affair...
+The shooter parts are... okay.
+Imagine something like R-Type, but on horseback, and you have the idea.
+The baddies appear in the expected patterns so bang on that fire button and collect the crystals they leave behind.
+They enhance weaponry and there are lots of power-ups that help brighten up this dull affair.

-The platform parts are much better - run, jump and leap your way through, collecting crystals and killing baddies...
-Yup, hardly riveting stuff but I liked it the most.
-In fact, the mechanics are superb, so controlling little Percius is a cinch.
-I wish more platformers had great controls and fluent movement like this.
-This game had the potential to be great!
+The platform parts are better - run, jump, and leap, collecting crystals and killing baddies.
+Hardly riveting stuff but still enjoyable with superb joystick mechanics.
+Controlling Percius is a cinch and I wish more platformers had fluent movement like this.
+This part of the game had great potential but ended up very boring.

-The graphics are bland and I fear a lame port because as each game is sparsely populated so feels a little too empty.
-Plus that blue background could have been better.
+The graphics are bland and I fear a lame port because it's sparsely populated, quite barren of detail.
+It's like they didn't put in any effort at all.
+Not only that but that blue background could have been better with a splash more colour.
 However, the scrolling is nice and smooth so at least that's something?
-The audio is feeble and it's only the firing that stops this game from being as silent as a ZX81!!
-Yawn...
+Sadly, the audio is feeble and only the firing stops this game from being as silent as a ZX81!!
+I really don't think Gremlin cared...

-Okay, let's not kid ourselves, this is lame Amiga port and a terrible one at that.
+Let's not kid ourselves, this is lame Amiga port and a terrible one at that.
 It could have/should have been better so it's embarrassing to think Gremlin released this.
-However, I gotta admit that the platform stages are enjoyable with much potential.
-Overall, there are far better (shoot 'em ups and platformers) to play on your Atari ST.
+However, I gotta admit that the platform stages are enjoyable and had potential.
+It's not a bad game but it's far from a good game.
+A rushed port.

-The platform part is actually not bad and could have been made into something really good...
+The platform part isn't bad but could have been made into something great with little effort.

 Download and play Pegasus using a hard drive thanks to both D-Bug and 8BitChip.
 But those wanting the floppies can find 'em on Old Games Finder.